hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Further guidance about the general use case for [contained resources](http://hl7.org/fhir/R4/references.html#contained) can be found in the FHIR standard.

-### Extensibility – “Additional” Elements
+### Extensibility – 'Additional”'Elements
-A responder can send "additional" elements beyond those flagged with *Must Support* in an AU Core profile.
+A responder can send 'additional' elements beyond those flagged with *Must Support* in an AU Core profile.
 Additional elements are often required by other profiles the system may conform to, allowing local requirements, including technical and workflow context for the resource, to be reflected and extending the health information supported in exchanges.
 For this reason, extensibility is generally encouraged and expected in AU Core profiles.
 Only in some exceptionally rare use case profiles are rules tightened to limit the nature of additional information that can be sent.
 Specification authors are encouraged to enable greater interoperability and software re-use by avoiding reductions in an element's cardinality.

-Depending on local requirements, a requester (i.e. client application) may ignore these "additional" elements, may treat the data as for rendering only, or be capable of recognising and using the element.
+Depending on local requirements, a requester (i.e. client application) may ignore these 'additional' elements, may treat the data as for rendering only, or be capable of recognising and using the element.

 ### Representing Body Site, Which May Include Laterality
 When exchanging `Procedure` and `Condition` resources using AU Core profiles there may be a need to represent a relevant body site and associated laterality using `CodeableConcept` elements.
 In FHIR, body site and associated laterality can be recorded in various ways and implementers are encouraged to consider the following points when implementing: